Cormanz/Lotisa/README.md

 The Lotisa engine uses a **10x12** board representation, where there's an **8x8** board inside of it, but additional squares are added to speed up the out of bounds check.
 Each piece is represented as an `i16` with the following formula: `piece_type + (PIECE_TYPES * team) + 2`, which allows for up to 16,384 piece types if there are two teams.

+## Anylsis Mode

+Lotisa will have a special _analysis_ mode which reduces ELO for the sake of giving more friendly explanations of moves.
+This would focus on the following ideas:

+- Focus on addressing **threat moves**, moves that you have to address or else you'll be blundering.
+For instance addressing a knight fork.
+- Focus on explaining why **appealing moves** (moves that seem good at 2-4 depth) are bad.
+- Focus on explaining the exact part of the evaluation that goes wrong "Your position will be 2 pawns worse" vs "All of the squares your king can move to are being escaped, which is very bad"

 ## Search

 - [Iterative Deepening](https://www.chessprogramming.org/Iterative_Deepening)